 This page provides information about script characteristics for a number of languages.
 The characteristics described are based on the exemplarCharacters lists in CLDR, ie. just the core characters needed to represent the language.
 It is not intended to be exhaustively scientific – merely to give a basic idea of what languages require what type of feature support.
-The symbol after a language name points to a sample page that gives more detail about the script used for that language.
+The symbol after a script name points to a page that gives a quick summary of the script used for that language.

 Click on the column headings to sort by that column.